CS529-NetApp-Internship/project_resources/docs/Postman_Research.md

 - More support for JSON than YAML files.
 - Even when it converts the JSON file for say the Swagger Petstore example to a Postman collection, it does not carry over the descriptions from Swagger.
 This means that one would have to go back to the Swagger UI and manually add these descriptions for different requests or portions of the project.
 - It has a search feature but it is far from a deep search.
 Using relevant search queries for a multitude of requests, the search query was only able to return one or two that had the word being queried in the title it seems.
+- It is open-source but not open-source.
+The organization has a ton of open-source content related to the tool, but you cannot view the code of the Postman tool itself or edit it.
+  - Would make it harder to improve upon Postman's current search feature or to add a full-featured expand/collapse option.

+## Main Takeaways
+Postman is essentially the free version of README.io in terms of its clean and easy to use design.
+It is online based and can take a number of data formats for importation.

+It contains key features like a try/test feature, a basic search feature, version control, and more.
+Everything Swagger has and more.

+It is not editable, however, as the Postman tool itself is not open source.
+This would make it hard to improve upon the search feature to make it a deep search feature and hard to fix up the expand/collapse feature so it works with everything.